 blueCheck icon

 On average, the cost of motorcycle maintenance is $1,000 a year.
 That can fluctuate depending on the condition and age of your motorcycle.
-For example, older models tend to need more repairs.
-If your motorcycle has incurred damages, you may need to pay more for repairs.
+Older models often need more repairs.
+If your motorcycle has sustained damage, repair costs will be higher.

 motorcycle2 icon